When classes end, the day is just beginning.

 The Pomfret campus serves as a home away from home for all our students.
 Day students have two faculty advisors and several prefects to provide leadership and guidance.
 They also have their own Day Student lounge/study rooms – one boys and girls.
 Both are conveniently located in the middle of the campus action in the Olmsted Student Union/Corzine Athletic Center.
 Each Day Student is assigned two large lockers – one for their academic materials and one for their clothing and accessories.
 Day students are provided with all the same benefits of boarding students, other than a dorm room, and many stay overnight with boarding friends on weekends.

 Roll out of bed, take a quick shower, and head over to the dining hall for breakfast.
-Made-to-order omelets with a teammate, one last review of your presentation notes, and you’re ready to meet the day head-on.
+Made-to-order omelets with a friend, one last review of your presentation notes, and you’re ready to meet the day head-on.

 Make yourself comfortable.
 This Centennial math classroom includes modular furniture, writable desks, a short throw projector, and an idea wall.
 You’ll be here for the next 80 minutes, calculating how much load a suspension bridge can tolerate with six other classmates.
 Later on, in English, you’ll be revising an original short story called Hilltop Zombie Apocalypse.
 Then, in entrepreneurship, you and your team will be pitching an idea for solar energy to a visiting alumnus who specializes in renewables.